alexarje/sensing/book/week1.md

 ### Embodied music cognition

-I should, from the outset, say that the approach to human psychology presented in this book is not neutral (not that any other book is that, either, even though they pretend to be).
-It is heavily based on a tradition called [*embodied music cognition*](https://en.wikipedia.org/wiki/Embodied_music_cognition), emphasizing the role of the body in musical experience {cite}`leman_embodied_2008`.
-This used to be a radical approach, but has become more mainstream over the years.
+The approach to human psychology presented in this book is not neutral (not that any other book is that, either, even though they pretend to be).
+It is heavily based on a tradition called [*embodied music cognition*](https://en.wikipedia.org/wiki/Embodied_music_cognition), emphasizing the role of the body in musical experience.
+Although he did not invent the term, it became popularized after {cite}`leman_embodied_2008` wrote a book with the same name.

+Embodied music cognition was seen as radical at first but has become more mainstream over the years.
 Several researchers at the University of Oslo&mdash;with [Professor emeritus Rolf Inge Godøy](https://www.hf.uio.no/imv/english/people/aca/emeriti/rolfig/index.html) in front&mdash;have been active in developing this branch of research over the last decades.
-It has been foundational to the [fourMs Lab](https://fourms.uio.no) and a core part of [RITMO](https://www.uio.no/ritmo/).
+The approach has been foundational to the studies of music-related body motion in the [fourMs Lab](https://fourms.uio.no) and is also at the core of many activities at [RITMO Centre for Interdisciplinary Studies of Rhythm, Time and Motion](https://www.uio.no/ritmo/).

 The core idea of embodied music cognition is that both the production and perception of music are based on integrating sensory, motor, and emotional dimensions.
 To paraphrase the father of ["ecological psychology"](https://en.wikipedia.org/wiki/Ecological_psychology), James Gibson, you explore the world with eyes in a head on a body that moves around.
+He was mainly interested in visual perception, but his ideas have inspired a similar thinking about other senses.

-A different entry point to the same idea is the concept of [*musicking*](https://en.wikipedia.org/wiki/Christopher_Small#Musicking).
-The idea here is that music is not just an object or a finished product (like a song or a score), but rather an activity&mdash;something people do.
-The term musicking was popularized by musicologist [Christopher Small](https://en.wikipedia.org/wiki/Christopher_Small), who argued that music is best understood as a verb&mdash;to music&mdash;not a noun {cite}`small_musicking_1998`.
+A different entry point to a similar idea is the concept of [*musicking*](https://en.wikipedia.org/wiki/Christopher_Small#Musicking).
+This term popularized by musicologist [Christopher Small](https://en.wikipedia.org/wiki/Christopher_Small), who argued that music is best understood as a verb&mdash;to music&mdash;not a noun {cite}`small_musicking_1998`.
+Music is not an object or a finished product (like a song or a score), but rather an activity&mdash;something people do.
 When a band plays a concert, the musicians, the dancers, the audience, the sound engineers, and even the people selling tickets and cleaning the hall are all engaged in musicking.
 The music exists not just in the notes played, but in the shared experience and interaction.

-Researchers within embodied music cognition are therefore eager to not only study "the music" but instead explore the complexity of musical interactions, from the role of gestures in musical performance to how listeners synchronize their movements to a musical beat.
+Researchers within embodied music cognition are eager to not only study "the music" but instead explore the complexity of musical interactions, from the role of gestures in musical performance to how perceivers synchronize their bodies to a musical beat.
 By engaging the body, embodied music cognition provides a holistic framework for studying how music is experienced and understood.

 ### Multimodality